kaushal07wick/portfolio/_drafts/Zepto.md

 * we can make use of grouping the delivery agents into centre point, where they can exchange the products going to the same locality, and the other free drivers can fullfill other orders.

+# Done
-# website fix
+## website fix
 > create a next.js website with acternity and shadcn ui

+# Doing
+## create a chatbot
+> create a chabot, integrated in the website

+## complete the careers page
+>make sure the dynamic routing works

-# ml model to optimize delivery
+## ml model to optimize delivery
 > create a working demo of self driving bike in traversing a path, use the nn with js video

-# excalidraw algorithm fix
+## excalidraw algorithm fix
 > show the algo in excalidraw

-# interview gists
+## interview gists
 > create a detailed memo of all the pain points of zepto as told in interviews

-# charts for data analysis
+## charts for data analysis
 > create a google form for survey and then try to make it real-time

-# python django fastapi
-> show how you can create a live website with these tech for data analysis

-# postgres mysql mongoDB
-> maybe use this databases somewhere